FTBAppTeam/vue-cli-plugin-ow-electron-builder/docs/guide/configuration.md

 ```

 :::tip
-All CLI arguments passed to `electron:build` will be forwarded to electron-builder.
+All CLI arguments passed to `ow:electron:build` will be forwarded to electron-builder.
 :::

 ## Webpack Configuration